Western media and some “China experts” need to stop referring to Weibo as China’s Twitter clone.

 The most recent addition to Weibo is the Stories feature, which is nearly the same as Instagram Stories.
-While it will take a while for user behavior to fully develop, Weibo Stories has already caught on and is sure to become a vital feature of the platform.
+While it will take a while for user behaviour to fully develop, Weibo Stories has already caught on and is sure to become a vital feature of the platform.

 This list is not a comprehensive run-down of all of Weibo’s functions and features, but hopefully enough to demonstrate how much the platform has changed since it’s “Twitter clone” days.

-Popular Content and User Behavior
+Popular Content and User Behaviour

-Besides having different capabilities, Twitter and Weibo have distinct user behavior.
+Besides having different capabilities, Twitter and Weibo have distinct user behaviour.
 Abroad, Twitter has become a place for journalists to break news and businesses to communicate with customers.
 But, in China, WeChat has become the go-to platform for customer service and, while major Chinese news outlets do have a significant presence on Weibo, the platform is not being used in the same way by individual journalists to break stories (at least not hard-hitting news).